|Nutrition Facts (per serving)|

 Relatively mild poblano chilies make the perfect choice for a dish like this, in which the flavor of the peppers becomes more important than their spiciness.
 Make a double batch because you will find many ways to enjoy rajas once you have them on hand.

-- Wrap a spoonful of rajas in a hot corn tortilla to eat as a taco.
+- Wrap a spoonful of rajas in a hot corn tortilla to eat like a taco.

 - Spread rajas on a fried or baked corn tortilla for an instant (and delicious) tostada.